How Much Does It Cost for Laser Tattoo Removal

 Session count depends on the tattoo itself, the skin’s response, and how the ink breaks down over time.
 No clinician can accurately predict an exact number of sessions at first glance.
 An assessment gives a realistic estimate, not a guarantee.

-Not everyone wants complete removal.
-Some people only need the tattoo faded enough for a tattoo artist to work over it with a new design.
+Not everyone wants the same outcome.
+Some people want the tattoo reduced as much as possible, while others only need it faded enough for a tattoo artist to work over it with a new design.

-Fading for a cover-up often requires fewer sessions than full removal.
-This can mean a lower total cost and a shorter treatment timeline.
+Fading for a cover-up may require fewer sessions than achieving maximum fading, though this depends on the individual tattoo, ink density, placement, and how the skin responds to treatment.
+This may result in a lower total cost and shorter timeline for some patients, but outcomes vary between individuals.
+A consultation will help clarify what may be realistic for your specific situation.
 It is worth discussing your goal clearly at your consultation so the treatment plan reflects what you actually need.

 Some tattoos only need partial fading before a cover-up, while others need a longer removal plan.
 A consultation can help you understand which option suits your goals and what that may mean for cost.